Red1812/PermanentEvasion/README.md

 "AssaultKeepPipsCount" : 2

-- You can configure the chance (in percent) of a permaent pip to not be strip on a miss.
+- You can configure the chance (in percent) of a permanent pip to not be strip on a miss.
 Ace pilot can give a bonus.
 It will display -1 EVASION when that happen like in the non modded game.
 Default value are:

 "PercentageToKeepPips" : 50